nasmith2/dataviz/README.md

 ## Open Questions

 I am uncertain on what should be the age ranges that are looked at.
+<br />Is there an easy way to accomplish the task that I want to do?
+To see if the cursor is over a certain data and then use that data?

-The dataset has a ton of information that is uncertain.
+<br />The dataset has a ton of information that is uncertain.
 For example, it has columns that represent census region and state but the data in the rows are numbers.
 I am not sure if I can find what number represents something.